 Why is Vodka Measured in Proof?

 The term “proof” comes from 16th century England when liquor was taxed at different rates depending on its alcohol content.
 So testing was developed to determine the alcohol content of a specific liquor, to offer proof that the correct taxation rate was being applied.
-The King wants his money.
+The King wants his money!
 However, early methods used to determine alcohol content weren’t very reliable.
+There were several ways this was done.

 Burn or No Burn